 |omaga-3 fats 1.5 g||omaga-3 fats 3 g||omaga-3 fats 2 g|

 |EPA 1.125 g||EPA 2265 mg||EPA 1510 mg|

 |DHA 275 mg||DHA 564 mg||DHA 375 mg|

 |Other omega-3 171 mg||Other omega-3 114 mg|

 Looking at these, it might appear Omax3 Pro Strength packs the most EPA and DHA.
 The Max Recovery Clinical Strength looks has an in-between amount of EPA and DHA.
 I'm not sure what “other omega-3” are in the other supplements.

 Omax3 Vs. Omega XL

-Omega XL is another popular omega 3 supplement you may have seen in TV commercial featuring Larry King.
-Omax3 is different from Omega XL.
+Omega XL is another popular omega 3 supplements you may have seen in TV commercials featuring Larry King.
+Omega XL is different from Omax3.
 Omega XL has less omega 3s than Omax3.
-The big difference between these supplements is Omega XL contains an extract from the green lipped mussel.
+The big difference between these supplements is Omega XL contains an extract from the green-lipped mussel.
 This compound also has some research it might reduce inflammation.

 No studies have directly compared Omax3 to Omega XL.
 This makes it difficult to compare which is best.